 If you hear any angry sounding buzzing turn the power off immediately and check the orientation of C1!
-The circuit should run almost silently, with only a very faint "crackling" sound.
+The circuit should run almost silently.

 If you can't reach the target voltage, turn off and check the polarity of your components, especially C1.
 If you have an oscilloscope, you can check the voltage at the gate of the MOSFET, and it should show pulses of high frequency square wave: this is the driver waveform to the HV generator, which is being turned off and on by the voltage detection, trying to achieve the target voltage (180V default).